 Overview

-Cysmiq uses two main scan types:- Full scan: Analyzes the entire repository.
+Cysmiq uses scan types that reflect why a scan ran and which ref it covers:- Full scan: Analyzes the entire repository.
 Runs when a repository is first onboarded or after a reset.
 Includes secrets, code vulnerabilities, and dependency analysis.
 Git history scanning runs as a separate scan when enabled.

 What scans detect